Sattor-Bek/editable-account-panel/README.md

 I separated forms for each items: user name, email address, and password, because as a user, I rarely modify my user profile data and when I change it I change only one item, it can be password, it can be email address, not everything at once.

 - Color pallet
-I chose three colors from color palet from colorhunt (https://colorhunt.co/palette/22577a38a3a557cc9980ed99), it reminds me of the Virtusize logo.
+I chose the color pallet refering to the colorhunt (https://colorhunt.co/palette/22577a38a3a557cc9980ed99), it reminds me of the Virtusize logo.

 - Changeable icons
 There is an "edit" button.
 When a user pushes the it, it opens a form, and the icon itself turns to a "close" icon.